Music, not muzak…

 The Voices of Key 103:

 Paul Lockitt: for me, the voice of Key 103 and late-1980s Piccadilly Radio.
-Mr Lockitt is the longest serving Breakfast news editor in commercial radio and still at Castle Quay.
+Mr Lockitt was the longest serving Breakfast news editor in commercial radio.
+After a 39-year stint with Piccadilly Radio and Key 103, he moved to BBC Radio Manchester in April 2018.
 He also offers training services for public speakers.

 Steve Penk: for me, many a ‘paper round was livened up by his wind-ups.
 Besides being popular on Piccadilly Radio from 1978, he won new audiences on Capital Radio and ITV.
 Returning as The Prodigal DJ, he took over Revolution 96.2FM, presented his own show and presided over an increase in listeners for the Oldham, Rochdale and Tameside station.

 Pete Mitchell: one half of the Pete and Geoff show which used to go out on weekday afternoons.
 Along with Geoff Lloyd, he moved to Virgin Radio.
-Pete now works for Absolute Radio, Virgin’s successor.
+Pete later worked for Absolute Radio, Virgin’s successor.
+After a stint with Absolute Radio, he moved to the new version of Virgin Radio (owned by The Wireless Group).
+He has also written for the Radio Times and the Daily Express.

 JK and Joel: or, to give their Sunday names, Jason King and Joel Ross.
 They were the voices of a typical noughties morning in Greater Mancunia.
 JK left in 2003, with Joel following in 2004.
 Both moved to BBC Radio One and presented the Official Chart Company’s UK Singles Chart from 2004 – 2007.

 Simon Walkington: after working for Chiltern Radio, Mr Walkington joined Key 103 in 1990.
-He now works as a Production Director for the Orion Media.
-In a freelance capacity he does voiceover work.
+He has worked as a Production Director for the Orion Media and has done voiceover work.
+Today, radio has driven him to drink: he is now the public face of Tatton Brewery, a microbrewery in Knutsford.

 Steve Coogan: though he never presented a show, he was the first voice of Key 103.
 The ‘Music, Not Muzak’ jingles was voiced by Middleton’s finest.